 - To Freeze.
 Freeze souffle in an airtight, freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

-Up to 1 day in advance, prepare the filling and place it in the baking dish.
-Cover and refrigerate until you’re ready to add the topping and finish the recipe.
+- Up to 1 day in advance, prepare the filling and place it in the baking dish.

 Recommended Tools to Make this Recipe